Alvin Kamara Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Matchup vs. Carolina

-- Over his nine career matchups against them, Kamara has averaged 40.9 rushing yards per game versus the Panthers, 20.6 fewer than his over/under in Sunday's game.
+- In his nine career matchups against them, Kamara has averaged 40.9 rushing yards per game versus the Panthers, 20.6 fewer than his over/under in Sunday's game.

-- Kamara had a rushing touchdown in five games versus the Panthers, and had multiple TDs in two of those games.
+- In five of nine games versus the Panthers Kamara has run for a touchdown, and he had multiple TDs in two of those five games.

-- The Panthers have the NFL's 21st-ranked defense against the run, allowing 118.5 yards per game.
+- The Panthers allow 118.5 yards per game on the ground, the NFL's 21st-ranked rush defense.

-- This year the Panthers are ranked 18th in the NFL in rushing touchdowns allowed (14).
+- This season the Panthers are ranked 18th in the league in rushing touchdowns allowed (14).

 Recent Performances

-- In last week's contest against the Dolphins, Kamara carried the ball 13 times for 52 yards (four yards per carry).
+- Against the Dolphins last week, Kamara rushed 13 times for 52 yards (four yards per attempt).

-- Over his last three games, Kamara has run for 190 yards on 51 carries (63.3 ypg), with one touchdown.
+- During his last three games, Kamara has rushed for 190 yards on 51 carries (63.3 ypg), with one touchdown.

 Kamara's New Orleans Teammates